 BKWine Booking Terms and Conditions

-Note: These booking conditions are based on the general packaged travel tours agreed between the travel industry and the Consumer Protection Authority (Konsumentverket) in Sweden and has been translated and adapted for an international environment and the specificities of the BKWine tours.
-The full original text can be found here (in Swedish): “Allmänna villkor för paketresor” (“General Terms and Conditions for Packaged Tours”) with an introduction here.
+Note: These booking conditions are based on the general package travel tour terms and conditions agreed between the travel industry and the Consumer Protection Authority (Konsumentverket) in Sweden.
+They have been translated and adapted for an international environment and the specificities of BKWine tours.
+Here is the legally valid Swedish version of the booking and travel terms and conditions.

 To make it easier to see what is the standard text and what is specific for BKWine we have attached the suffix -BKW to the paragraph numbering for those paragraphs that have been added, or modified, specifically for BKWine.

-We advice you to carefully read these terms and conditions and to study in particular the sections concerning
+We advise you to carefully read these terms and conditions and to study in particular the sections concerning:

 - Booking conditions

 - Payment terms

 - Cancellation insurance

 - Travel insurance

 - Travel guarantee deposit